Macau Budget Hotels (The Worst)

 I actually dropped in on the Villa Tong Keng before staying there, just to make sure it was worth staying at.
 I sprinted up to the 2nd floor around lunch, took a quick look at two or three empty rooms and decided to give it a go next time I was in town.

-All cheap furnishings aside, the room was rather clean and the bed super super comfortable, just the right mix of firm and soft.
+Rooms are pretty gross, outfitted with cheap furnishings and basically no space.
+The only positives were that it was pretty clean, and the bed unbelievably comfortable, just the right mix of firm and soft.

 All through the afternoon a ton of noise leaked in from the street outside, whether it came from cars, machinery, people moving things, or just good, old fashioned bird call Cantonese.
 The AC did a fine job, as did the Wifi, which mostly kept me online uninterrupted, while I wasn’t as lucky with free drinking water, as none was provided.